tacrocha/vagrant-k8s/README.md

 # vagrant-k8s
-A Kubernetes cluster using Vagrant, ideal for small tests and studying
+A Kubernetes cluster using Vagrant, ideal for experiments and learning

 ## TL;DR
 - Install VirtualBox